'Growing Pains' star Joanna Kerns had mastectomy 1 week before Alan Thicke’s death

 Kerns was diagnosed with ductal carcinoma in situ (DCIS) — a noninvasive, stage 0 cancer inside the milk ducts — after a routine screening.

-The actress underwent two lumpectomies before deciding to have a double mastectomy "instead of risking radiation and the chance of it coming back."
+The actress said that she underwent two lumpectomies before deciding to have a double mastectomy.
+In a statement to TODAY, she noted she would have had a "higher risk of recurrence" with radiation.

+In the statement, she emphasized that the procedure was the best choice in her particular case.
+"The decision for mastectomy is always individualized as each of us has to consider multiple different factors from tumor biology to cosmetics to patient preference."

 Kerns said she was normally "vigilant about screenings and exams" but missed "a couple of years in there due to work and family issues."